 Shortly after Herbert was signed to Universal to cut the critically-acclaimed 'Bittersweet and Blue', but soon, having grown weary of the marketing-led constraints of a major deal and keen to explore her own voice, Herbert left to produce the self-financed record 'Between Me and the Wardrobe'.
 Her first all-original work, it was recorded in three days with Seb Rochford (Acoustic Ladyland/Polar Bear), and picked up by legendary jazz label Blue Note as their first UK signing in 30 years.

 Her fourth album “All The Ghosts’, recorded at Peter Gabriel's Real World Studios, saw Herbert continue further along her idiosyncratic path.
-With their melodic immediacy and observational characterisation, the songs saw critics draw comparisons with Lennon and McCartney, Nina Simone and The Kinks.
+With their melodic immediacy and observational characterization, the songs saw critics draw comparisons with Lennon and McCartney, Nina Simone and The Kinks.
 This was swiftly followed by quirky mini-album 'Clangers and Mash' displaying the many facets of Herbert's musical world, from stripped-back ukulele strums to dark-hearted remixes.

 2012 saw the release of Herbert's highly acclaimed album and tour "The Sea Cabinet" - an intricate exploration of the sea in all its magic, majesty and mystery.
 The project was developed during an artist residency for Aldeburgh Music, and following the album release enjoyed a large-scale multi-art form tour involving prose, live water sculpture projections and pirate flashmob choruses recruited from local communities.